joonaspaakko/Indesign-batch-import-and-place-images-by-the-number-in-filename/readme.md

 > Optional

-Styling background color and borders in the template graphic frames carries over to the page when the file is placed, as long as the image doesn't cover it, but you'll likely want to use a transparent background and borders.
+Since the graphic frame is copied over to the destination page as is.
+Pretty much any styling (`color fill`, `stroke`) should carry over to the page when the file is placed.

 ## Automatic master page template and division layer creation